MS Jutlandia: Aftermath

+Memorials

 On 15 June 1990, on Langelinie, the promenade quay in Copenhagen, a memorial stone for Jutlandia was revealed.
 The stone is a block of Korean granite, sailed from Pusan to Copenhagen on the "new" Jutlandia, now an 80000 HP. containership.

 The text - in Danish and Korean - is as follows:

 "23 January 1951 - 16 October 1953.

 Denmark's contribution to the United Nations during the Korean War.

 This stone from Korea is given in gratitude by the Korean veterans."Jutlandia is now a part of the Danish history, and a part of the Danish self-awareness.
 In a dark and gloomy age, she stands out as a symbol for "doing the right thing": bringing peace, aid and comfort to an area ravaged by war.

+On 20 September 1976, Memorial for 5 countries which provided medical support: Denmark, Sweden, India, Norway, Italy was unveiled in Yeongdo District, Busan.

+On 6 June 2016, Embassy of South Korea, Copenhagen opened the small memorial museum in the Embassy facility.

 In popular culture

-Danish rock musician Kim Larsen wrote a tribute song about Jutlandia's contributions as a hospital ship during the Korean war.
+Danish rock musician Kim Larsen wrote a tribute song about Jutlandia's contributions as a hospital ship during the Korean War.
 The song titled "Jutlandia" became a large hit in Denmark in 1986.

 The Jutlandia was featured in the Danish TV drama series 'Sygeplejeskolen' (The New Nurses) which depicted the innovative integration of male nurses into a Danish hospital training program.
 A senior female nurse is accepted to serve on the Jutlandia in Korea.